240401-NET/trainer-code/Week1/Java_to_NET.md

 	- `dotnet new gitignore`: create new .NET specific gitignore file
 	- `dotnet new list`: List all templates available in dotnet new command
 - `dotnet run`: clean, restore, build, run the project
-	- `dotnet clean`: clean the build output
-	- `dotnet restore`: make sure all dependencies are there and correctly configured
-	- `dotet build`: compiles the code to DLL
-	- `dotnet run`: do above 3 and run the DLL.
-	- Just tell associates `dotnet run`, others are more for debugging when stuff doesn't go right.

 ### C#
 - Language of choice for .NET
 - Latest is C# 12 (with .NET 8)